 4 Signs You Should Look for a New Homeowners Insurance Policy

-The insurance policy you choose can be the difference between saving hundreds of dollars each year or just plopping more of your hard-earned cash in your carrier’s pocket.
-Wondering whether it’s time for a change?
-A number of telltale clues can let you know it’s time to start shopping around.
+The insurance policy you choose can be the difference between saving hundreds of dollars each year or just plopping more of your hard-earned cash in your carrier's pocket.
+You are wondering whether it's time for a change?
+Several telltale clues can let you know it's time to start shopping around.
 Here are the top four signs that you should start looking for a new home insurance policy.

 According to a recent survey, one-third of homeowners never compare home insurance rates to make sure they're getting the best deal.
 Only 27% said they compare rates every renewal year, and another 39% said they compare prices every two or three years.

 The Insurance Information Institute reported that the national average annual home insurance premium was $1,192.
-Sure, if your house is especially valuable or you live in a higher risk location, you might wind up paying more than average.
-When it comes to insurance, paying more usually means enjoying more comprehensive coverage... but not always.
-If you’re paying way more than the national average, or if you just experienced a large rate increase of 15%+ with your current carrier, it might be a good idea to look for a new policy.
+Sure, if your house is incredibly valuable or you live in a higher risk location, you might wind up paying more than average.
+When it comes to insurance, paying more usually means enjoying more comprehensive coverage, but not always.
+If you're paying way more than the national average, or if you just experienced a massive rate increase of 15%+ with your current carrier, it might be a good idea to look for a new policy.

-Are you one of the ~15% of homeowners who were dissatisfied with the way your last claim was handled?
-I’ll let you in on a secret: not all insurance representatives are hard to deal with.
-They’re not all tough to get a hold of, either.
+Are you one of the ~15% of homeowners who were dissatisfied with the way your last claim went?
+I'll let you in on a secret: not all insurance representatives are difficult.
+They're not all tough to get a hold of, either.
 If this sounds like your situation, go ahead and skip the future bad experience by shopping for a new policy today.

 4. Your coverage needs have changed

-Many homeowners don’t tell their insurers or update coverage after doing home renovations, often leaving them perilously underinsured (this can force a coinsurance penalty).
-Around 30% of homeowners that update their property, don't notify their home insurance company.
+Many homeowners don't update coverage after home renovations, leaving their house underinsured.
+If the Coverage A Limit on your dwelling is too low, by more than 20%, you can receive a coinsurance penalty.
+Around 30% of homeowners that update their property don't notify their home insurance company.